 I like to have my students observe celestial objects in their own familiar sky whenever possible.
 In particular, I like to have students observe planets over the sunset.
 Children and families are often out and about around dinnertime anyway, and sunsets decorated by the moon and planets are pretty.
 Furthermore, observations like these provided the first clues that ancient and Enlightenment scientists used to figure out what our home world and our neighborhood in space are like.

-I have put three calendars in the download links — one detailed calendar for the first two three-month quarters of 2019, and one showing the behavior of the planets over the four-year period from 2019-2023.
+I have put three calendars in the download links — two detailed calendars for the current and the next annual quarter, and one extended four-year chart.
 The quarterly calendars include plots of location for the moon and the five visible planets, and a sidebar giving dates of significant events: solstices, equinoxes, moon phases, planetary events, and meteor showers.
 The four-year calendar includes only plots of location for the five visible planets.

 Reading the Charts